Rangavali

 This dance is an artistic impression of readings of Jataka Tales of the Buddhists.
 In the original version the tales are over 540 in number and are written in the format of evolutionary cycle of Buddha’s previous lives.
 However, the tales touch upon a range of issues of its times – ecology, animal world, human relations and wisdom stories.
 The choreography, instead of depicting specific stories, has images and impressions of reading these tales, and elucidates underlying meaning to several common ideas that run through the narrative.

-Choreography, music and design: Bharat Sharma
+Choreography, music & design: Bharat Sharma